dotlang/language/README.md

 6. `_ := @{base_cassandra&"/path/module"} #you can create string literals for import path`
 7. `ModuleType1, myFunction2 := @{"/path/to/module"} #only import these two types/bindings`
 8. `_ := @{"/path/to/module"} { MyType1 := ModuleType1 } #import everything but rename ModuleType1 to MyType1`
+9. `_ := @{"module1"} #import with relative path`

 # Generics

 Generics are implemented at module level.
 Just append generics types in lower case (e.g. `stack[t].dot`) to the module file name and you can use type `T` (all capital) in your code.
 Any module importing it, must provide concrete types for them or else there will be compiler error.
 So if a module imports `stack[int]`, compiler will re-write the module and replace any occurence of `T` with `int`.

-If you provide any existing definition for the generic type or abstract functions based on it, the importer should provide a compliant type (Example 4).
+If you provide any existing type definition for the generic type or abstract functions based on it, the importer should provide a compliant type (Example 4).

 You can specialize a generic module for known types by writing appropriately named module file (e.g. `module_name[string].dot`).